Homestuck: Reception and impact

 Lauren Rae Orsini, in an interview with Andrew Hussie, asked Hussie whether, because of the immense size of Homestuck and its fandom, with more than 5,000 pages and 128 characters at the time, Hussie considered himself in control of the comic.
 Hussie responded that he felt Homestuck was "still under my control", but that the background of Homestuck as a movement "is not under my control, and never really was."
 Orsini also suggested, in a separate article, that the effort put forward by people who finish Homestuck is an example of effort justification.

 Homestuck was compared to James Joyce's Ulysses by PBS Idea Channel due to the work's length and complexity.
 Lori Henderson of the School Library Journal described Homestuck as being "mostly black and white with splashes of color and a minimal amount of animation", but said that it worked for the webcomic and that, because the "characters are a little goofy-looking and are often shown without arms", it only "adds to the charm".
-Mordicai Knode of Tor Books explained that Homestuck has to be discussed separately between what it is as a webcomic and what its plot actually is.
+Mordicai Knode of Tor Books explained that Homestuck has to be discussed separately as a webcomic and in terms of its plot.
 Comparing it to hypertext fiction and the genre's attempted use in physical novels like Pale Fire and House of Leaves, Knode concluded that "Homestuck is the first great work of genuinely hypertext fiction.
 If that puts it in the same breath as Ulysses, then so be it."

 Bryan Lee O'Malley, creator of the graphic novel series Scott Pilgrim, described Homestuck as a "massive undertaking of deftly-handled long-term serialized storytelling.
 It's well-written and thoughtful.
 It has things to say".
 NPR named it among its top 100 reader favorite comics and graphic novels in 2017.